A recent report has ranked the streets in East Dunbartonshire as sixth best in the country.

-Compiled by the Improvement Scheme at COSLA, the study rated the area sixth out of the 32 local authorities.
+Compiled by the Improvement Scheme at COSLA, the study rated all 32 local authorities.
 Researchers employ a variety of criteria to assess the level of cleanliness, including litter, urban landscaping and the prevalence of chewing gum on the street surfaces.

 “However, we will not be complacent and will continually try to improve the service we offer our residents.”